This is the second article in The Wire’s series on India’s Zika cover up. Read part one here.

 China’s SARS epidemic in 2003 was a lesson in government disclosure and accountability.
 The country denied the outbreak for weeks, hiding it from WHO inspections.
 Beijing then struggled to bring it under control and was widely criticised for its secrecy and its related international impacts.
 In more recent times, the WHO was criticised for its go-slow on Ebola in 2015, where they refused for months to declare Ebola a public health emergency.
 “The cost of the delay was enormous,” said Ashish K. Jha to CNN.
 Jha is the director of the Harvard Global Health Institute.

 Since India’s Zika case is the first to be announced since the November 2016 change in Zika’s PHEIC status, it will be observed for its handling.
 “The strategy of secrecy has already been debunked by the international community.
 The case of SARS in 2003 showed how the world paid a heavy price because China hid it.
-Non disclosure is supposed to be a thing of the past,” says Dr Nitish Dogra, a public health physician from the Johns Hopkins Bloomberg School of Public Health.
+Non disclosure is supposed to be a thing of the past,” says Dr Nitish Dogra, a public health physician and alumnus from the Johns Hopkins Bloomberg School of Public Health.